-The Almark recall includes all product packaged for the retail market manufactured at its Gainesville plant that remains within shelf life.
-This includes product with “Best If Used By” dates up through March 2, 2020.
+The Almark recall includes all product packaging for the retail market manufactured at its Gainesville plant that remains within shelf life.
+This includes products with “Best If Used By” dates up through March 2, 2020.

 Do I Have a CMI Egg Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in CMI egg recall lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in CMI egg recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.